 Christmas is an exciting time for the family, but it always pays to take some extra precautions with our pets.
-There are many dangers around, below are some suggestions on how to ensure your cat stays safe during the Christmas period.
+There are many dangers around; below are some ways to ensure your cat stays safe during the Christmas period.

 Be careful with tinsel, if you must have it on your tree, place it at the top of the tree where the cat is less likely to be able to get at it.
-Tinsel can be caught around the base or move down to the intestines & stomach & cause a blockage, which will result in emergency (and costly) surgery to remove it.
-A safer alternative are the strands of beads.
-Ornaments should be securely attached to the tree to prevent them being knocked off.
-Also place delicate ornaments up high where they’re less likely to be knocked off & broken.
-When there is nobody around, unplug Christmas lights, you may want to try applying a cat repellent such as bitter apple to the lights to deter your cat from chewing the wires, obviously if this was to happen it could cause a fatal electric shock.
+Tinsel can be caught around the base or move down to the intestines and stomach and cause a blockage.
+A safer alternative is the strands of beads.
+Ornaments should be securely attached to the tree to prevent them from being knocked off.
+Also, place delicate ornaments up high where they’re less likely to be knocked off and broken.
+When there is nobody around, unplug Christmas lights, you may want to try applying a cat repellent such as bitter apple to the lights to deter your cat from chewing the wires.
+If this was to happen, it could cause a fatal electric shock.

-Artificial snow is toxic to cats, so is best avoided.
+Artificial snow is toxic to cats, don’t use it around cats.

 Candles are especially popular over the Christmas holiday period, be careful to make sure your cat can’t get close to lit candles.

-Please note, your cat isn’t a novelty item & it’s dangerous to try & decorate your cat with ribbons etc.
+Please note, your cat isn’t a novelty item, and it’s dangerous to try and decorate your cat with ribbons etc.

-Many cat owners enjoy giving their cat the occasional treat of “human” food & generally this doesn’t harm the cat.
+Many cat owners enjoy sharing the occasional treat of “human” food, and generally, this doesn’t harm the cat.
 However, it is important to remember that some foods which are fine for humans to eat can be toxic to cats.
-The odd sliver of chicken or turkey (off the bone) is fine, however it really isn’t a good idea to give them large quantities of such food as this can lead to gastrointestinal problems.
-Never give your cat cooked chicken or turkey bones, these bones can splinter & can become lodged in your cat’s throat or puncture the intestines & stomach.
+The odd sliver of chicken or turkey (off the bone) is fine.
+However, it isn’t a good idea to give them large quantities of such food as this can lead to gastrointestinal problems.
+Never give your cat cooked chicken or turkey bones, these bones can splinter and can become lodged in your cat’s throat or puncture the intestines and stomach.
 Chocolate is toxic to cats, the darker the chocolate, the more toxic.
-Chocolate contains both caffeine & theobromine, which are both toxic.
-If you suspect your cat has eaten chocolate watch for signs of restlessness & vomiting, if in doubt, see your vet.
+Chocolate contains both caffeine and theobromine, which are both toxic.
+If you suspect your cat has eaten chocolate watch for signs of restlessness and vomiting if in doubt, see your vet.

-Cats will often scavenge for food in the garbage so be aware that if you’ve covered your turkey with foil & thrown it in the bin, your cat may drag it out & chew on it which could make the cat sick.
+Cats will often scavenge for food in the garbage so be aware that if you’ve covered your turkey with foil and thrown it in the bin, your cat may drag it out and chew on it which could make the cat sick.
 Cooked turkey bones will also attract your cat.
-Be aware of this & if possible, take your food scraps etc., to your outside bin.
+Be aware of this and if possible, take your food scraps etc., to your outside bin.

-Some cats love the attention of visitors, others find strangers in their house stressful.
-Christmas is often a busy time with visitors coming & going.
-Be mindful of your cat’s feelings & give the cat the option of somewhere quiet to escape to should the need arise, this is particularly important if your friends & relatives have young children.
+Some cats love the attention of visitors; others find strangers in their house stressful.
+Christmas is often a busy time with visitors coming and going.
+Be mindful of your cat’s feelings and give the cat the option of somewhere quiet to escape to should the need arise, this is particularly important if your friends and relatives have young children.

 If you are going away on holiday, you have several options for your cat.
 You may choose to put your cat in a boarding cattery while you are gone.
-It is best to check out the premises prior to taking your cat there so you can ensure the cattery meets your standards.
-Any reputable boarding cattery will insist your cat is up to date on it's vaccinations, this is important for the well being of your cat & all other cats they have boarding there.
-Many vets also do boarding for cats but in my opinion this isn’t ideal for more than a few days as their cages tend to be much smaller than those you’d expect to find in a boarding cattery.
+It is best to check out the premises before taking your cat there so you can ensure the cattery meets your standards.
+Any reputable boarding cattery will insist your cat is up to date on its vaccinations; this is important for the well-being of your cat and all other cats they have boarding there.
+Many vets also do boarding for cats, but in my opinion, this isn’t ideal for more than a few days as their cages tend to be much smaller than those you’d expect to find in a boarding cattery.

 There are a growing number of pet sitters available these days.
-They will come over once or twice a day to feed & play with your cat & to clean the litter tray.
+They will come over once or twice a day to feed and play with your cat and to clean the litter tray.
 I find this most suitable when going away for a few days.

-If you are going away for an extended period of time you may want to consider asking a friend or relative to house sit.
+If you are going away for an extended period, you may want to consider asking a friend or relative to house sit.

-Whichever option you take, make sure you leave a phone number where you can be contacted & your vet’s telephone number in case of an emergency.
+Whichever option you take, make sure you leave a phone number where you can be contacted and your vet’s telephone number in case of an emergency.

 When buying toys for your cat, make sure you thoroughly check them first.
-Similar precautions should be taken with your cat's toys as you'd take buying a toy for a young child.
-Make sure there is nothing glued on that the cat can pull off & swallow.
+Make sure there is nothing glued on that the cat can pull off and swallow.
 As the toy will quite likely be chewed on, ensure that it’s made from a non-toxic substance.
-There are many wand like toys on the market which most cats love, these should be put away safely when not in use because the cat could become tangled on the string.
-Any toy that is small enough for your cat to swallow is dangerous & should be avoided.
+There are many wand-like toys on the market which most cats love; these should be put away safely when not in use because the cat could become tangled on the string.
+Avoid any toy that is small enough for the cat to swallow.

-Buying a kitten as a gift is fine as long as the person receiving the kitten has asked for a pet & knows that owning a cat is quite likely to be a 15-20 year responsibility.
+Buying a kitten as a gift is fine as long as the person receiving the kitten knows about it.
 Never buy a pet as a surprise gift for somebody.
-Also, because Christmas is usually such a chaotic time, it is best to try & arrange to collect your kitten after Christmas to avoid undue stress on the animal.
+Christmas is usually a chaotic time, try and arrange to collect your kitten after Christmas to avoid undue stress.
 Please, if you are considering buying a pet as a gift, really think it through before you do so.
-Pet ownership is a big responsibility & shouldn't be entered into lightly.
 Any shelter worker will tell you that their most busy time of the year is just after Christmas people bring them unwanted pets.
 Don’t add to the problem by buying a pet for somebody on a whim.